 These are some possible causes of irritation and inflammation:

 Stomach acid in the food pipe.
 If you have gastroesophageal reflux disease (GERD), stomach acid leaks backward into your esophagus.
-If this occurs on a regular basis, it may cause esophagitis.
+If this happens on a regular basis, it may cause esophagitis.

-Medications, such as aspirin or other anti-inflammatory drugs
+Medicines, such as aspirin or other anti-inflammatory medicines

 Infections that weaken your immune system